 A near match for natural teeth

-Emax crowns are partially translucent and give your teeth a natural look because human teeth are quite translucent themselves.
-Unlike zirconia crowns, they don't feel like you’ve put something artificial on your front teeth.
-By comparison, zirconia caps may look slightly opaque, which may be fine for back teeth, but when it comes to the visible front teeth, Emax crowns offer better aesthetics than zirconia crowns.
+Emax crowns are partially translucent and tend to look very natural.
+In comparison, zirconia caps may look slightly opaque.
+That may be fine for posterior teeth, but when it comes to the visible front teeth, max crowns offer better aesthetics than zirconia crowns.

-All-ceramic prostheses are very durable
+All-ceramic prostheses are durable

 The milling procedure creates the perfect shape

-One of the advantages of Emax crowns is that they can be easily fabricated by CAD-CAM milling.
+One advantage of Emax crowns is that they can be easily fabricated by CAD-CAM milling.
 CAD-CAM milling is a procedure used by dentists to give crowns the perfect shape and size that matches the natural teeth of a patient.

 Conserving the natural tooth structure

-For better oral health, it’s important to have good tooth structure.
+For better oral health, it’s important to have good natural teeth structure.
 Emax crowns are resistant to cracking, and very thin layers can be created, which helps conserve more of the original tooth.